Web designer salary (and promotion information) for 2022

 Web designer vs full stack web developer salary

-Full stack web developers are renowned in the tech world for the crazy high pay they get.
+Full stack web developers are renowned in the tech world for the crazy high salary they get.

 Web designer vs IT infrastructure analyst salary

-IT infrastructure analysts earn similarly to web designers, with an average pay range of $49,000 to $85,000 annually.
+Web designers earn a similar salary to IT infrastructure analysts, with an average pay range of $49,000 to $85,000 annually.

 Web designer vs mobile developer salary

-Mobile developers earn similarly to front end web developers, meaning they make more than web designers on average.
+Mobile developers earn a similar salary to front end web developers, meaning their salaries are higher than web designers on average.

-Mobile developer salaries start a bit higher than web designers - around $64,000 annually - and continue to grow to $120,000+ annually with experience.
+Mobile developer salaries start a bit higher than web designers—around $72,000 annually—reaching an annual salary of $120,000+ with experience.

 Where to find web designer jobs